mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

   }))
 ```

-Now our program understands that a `Task` is a real entity with a defined set of properties, and well defined actions it can take at runtime.
+Now our program understands that a `Task` is a real entity with a well-defined set of properties, and well-defined actions it can take at runtime.
 This is a clearer way to communicate your intention to other programmers, and to enforce rules for your data modeling in your application.

 There are [many different types](../overview/types.md) you can extend and build with to provide this same kind of structure and safety to your application at all levels.
 This is another tradeoff: MST primitives and models have rules that plain JavaScript objects do not.
 But if you learn those rules, you can improve your developer experience, and more rigorously model your application state for your future self and the rest of your team to work with correctly.